vzhukovskyi/kaa/README.md

 Welcome to Kaa!

-Kaa is an open-source middleware platform for building, managing, and integrating connected products with the Internet of Everything.
+Kaa is an open-source middleware platform for building, managing, and integrating connected products with the Internet of Things.

 <p align="center">